eum2o/planning-poker/README.md

 To run the latest build of PPP, you can use Docker:

 1. Build the image: `docker build --build-arg REACT_APP_BACKEND_HOSTNAME=<host name> -t ppp .`
-   * Replace `<host name>` with the host name of wherever you are hosting the backend server (i.e. "localhost" if you run it locally).
-Clients (i.e. browsers) will connect to this host.
-Defaults to "localhost" if not specified.
-I.e. for running both client + server on localhost, `docker build -t ppp .` is sufficient.
+   * Replace `<host name>` with host name of the server this app runs on (e.g. "my-website" without a protocol and port).
+Browsers will connect to this host via http.
+   * Omit the `--build-arg` argument to default to "localhost" (only makes sense for local Docker image testing): `docker build -t ppp .`
 2. Run the container: `docker run -d --rm -p 3000:3000 -p 3001:3001 --name ppp ppp`
 3. Open a web browser and go to: `http://<host name>:3000`